top of page

 Trauma

-The word ‘trauma’ is often misunderstood- many people believe that someone must have gone through an extremely scary or life-threatening situation in order for it to have been traumatic.
+Many people believe that someone must have gone through an extremely scary or life-threatening situation in order for it to have been traumatic.
 However, as we learn more about ourselves and how our brains work we have realized that this is not the case.
 Many things that happen in life can be traumatic.
-Let’s take a look at the actual definition of the word ‘trauma’:
+Let’s take a look at the actual definitions of the word ‘trauma’:

 • “An emotional upset.”(Merriam-Webster)